ERASTUSG/uamp/README.md

 Universal Android Music Player Sample
 =====================================
+# I forked this repo from another source!!!

 The goal of this sample is to show how to implement an audio media app that works across multiple form factors and provides a consistent user experience